CWD Evolution offers state of the art RT-QuIC testing on deer urine for chronic wasting disease.

 Wildlife Research Center® and Tink’s®, the leading manufacturers of quality hunting scents, partnered together to fund a study with CWD Evolution, LLC. that has now led to a CWD testing protocol known as the RT-QuIC test process, that is specifically designed for testing deer urine for CWD contamination.
 This allows manufacturers of deer and elk scents to test and verify that no CWD is detected in the urine used in their products.

 While the risk of urine-based scents spreading CWD is virtually zero, there is a lot of false and misleading information driving policy and regulations regarding urine-based scents and CWD.
 Unfortunately for hunters, some states have acted on this bad information and actually banned the use of urine-based scents.
-The test verifies that no detectable levels of CWD are found and provides a final confirmation that the products are safe for use and without risk of spreading CWD.
+The RT-QuIC test performed by CWD Evolution verifies that no detectable levels of CWD are found and provides a final confirmation that the products are safe for use and without risk of spreading CWD.

 “We sought out the most recognized authorities regarding CWD transmission via urine to get their opinion.
 These scientists also happen to be the lead authors of the most commonly misinterpreted studies cited when a urine ban has been put in effect.
 We are 100% confident that our products pose no risk of spreading CWD.
 This test is just a confirmation of that fact.” says Phil Robinson of Tink’s®.